Skip to content Skip to main navigation Report an accessibility issue

 Sydney Sandefur, BS is serving as the Career Transition and Independent Living Coordinator with the FUTURE.
 She is a recent graduate of the University of Tennessee, Knoxville where she obtained her bachelor’s degree in Education and a minor Psychology.
 Her concentration was in Therapeutic Recreation.
 She is originally from Alpharetta, GA and enjoys hiking, shopping, and playing with her dog in my free time.

-Addie Welch, BS is a Graduate Teaching Associate currently teaching the Life Skills courses.
+Addie Welch, MS is a Graduate Teaching Associate currently teaching the Life Skills courses.
 She is a third-year doctoral student in the School Psychology program.
 She graduated from Emory University with a bachelor’s degree in Neuroscience and Behavioral Biology with a minor in Creative Writing.
 While at Emory, she worked as an undergraduate research assistant at the Emory Autism Center and the Marcus Autism Center.
 After undergrad, she worked for two years as a full-time research assistant at the Duke Center for Autism and Brain Development on an NIH-funded Autism Center of Excellence grant.
 She hopes to make evaluating and working with students with ASD the focal point of her career.
 Her hope in teaching Life Skills is that the courses help her students navigate college life and promote their self-management skills to increase their resilience and independence.

 Katie Powell is the access intern for the FUTURE program this year.
 Her main goals are to help students get scholarship money along with access to many on or off- campus opportunities.
 She is a junior majoring in Therapeutic Recreation.
 She has also been a peer mentor for the past year before she took on a staff position.